+A Climeworks app could be installed on my smartphone, he explained.
+Fox's naked bias.
 How to get empowered, not overpowered, by AI TED click 2x.
 Trump is Packing the Courts - by Stats.

 Solutions.
 Google’s Project Loon Gets Green Light to Deploy Over Puerto Rico.
 This site may earn affiliate commissions from the links on this page.

 Facebook Addiction - New Psychological Scale.
 Don't Be Fooled: 'Generation Wealth' Is More About Wanting Than Having.
 Jackie and friends with Versace handbags at a private opening at the Versace store, Beverly Hills, California, 2007.

 Of the Feb.
 14, 2017, meeting, when Trump said he hoped Comey could see his way to “letting Flynn go,” Trump said: “He said I said ‘hope’ — ‘I hope you can treat Flynn good’ or something like that.
 I didn’t say anything.
 Why do we think poor people are poor because of their own bad choices?
 Cecilia Mo thought she knew all about growing up poor when she began teaching at Thomas Jefferson senior high school in south Los Angeles.

 In poverty, groceries can be five times more expensive.
 A hidden camera in a San Francisco grocery store last year captured patrons' reactions when their items ring up as five times more expensive, adjusted to reflect the cost of living near the poverty line.

 In "Poverty Line Prices," above, people are shocked when they see their totals.
 When you're poor, milk can have an adjusted cost of $24.
 The video comes from Tipping Point Community, an organization that combats poverty in the Bay Area, and advertising agency Goodby Silverstein & Partners.
 In San Francisco, the average annual family income is $153,000, five times the $24,300 a year that families living on the poverty line earn (or roughly 1 in 10 families in San Francisco).
 Gallery: An intriguing sci-fi vision of a megacity.

 Starting conversation is at the center of his Improvised Shanty-Megastructures series, a speculative, forward-facing vision of Lagos, Nigeria, one of the world’s largest cities (with an estimated population of some 21 million).
 A 'Forgotten History' Of How The U.S. Government Segregated America.
 Federal housing policies created after the Depression ensured that African-Americans and other people of color were left out of the new suburban communities — and pushed instead into urban housing projects, such as Detroit's Brewster-Douglass towers.

+Shady Conservative Group Is Flooding the FCC With Anti-Net Neutrality Comments - Motherboard.
+That didn't take long.
 Barely 24 hours after the Federal Communications Commission opened up comments for its proposal to undo net neutrality regulations, a right wing advocacy group appears to have flooded the zone with comments suggesting the regulations have "diminished broadband investment, stifled innovation, and left American consumers potentially on the hook for a new broadband tax.

 " A section of the pre-baked comments.
 Image: Nicholas Deleon The group behind the brigading appears to be American Commitment, the Washington, DC-based group whose animating spirit is supposedly the desire to "restore and protect the American Commitment to free markets, economic growth, Constitutionally-limited government, property rights, and individual freedom," as it notes on its Twitter account.